RakhithJK/dotnet-vscode-csharp-wiki/Troubleshooting:-'The-.NET-Core-SDK-cannot-be-located.'-errors.md

 1. If you just installed the .NET SDK --
    * If you had Visual Studio Code open at the time you installed the .NET SDK, and you haven't restarted it, you should do so.
    * On Windows, on some machines, environment variable changes don't immediately take effect.
 Restart your computer to see if that resolves this problem.
-2. If the .NET SDK was installed through Linux snap - see [Linux snap instructions](#linux-snap-instructions)
+2. If the .NET SDK was installed through Linux Snap - see [Linux Snap instructions](#linux-snap-instructions)

 ## General troubleshooting steps on Linux/Mac